seL4/seL4-CAmkES-L4v-dockerfiles/README.md

 # Dockerfiles for seL4, CAmkES, and L4v dependencies

+## Requirements:
+You must have docker installed.
+See here for instructions: https://docs.docker.com/engine/installation/

 ## Quick start:
 To get a running build environment for sel4 and camkes, run: